ArielDrabkin/Solitary-Social-Networks/readme.md

 ## Discussion
 The study's findings suggest that the Sinai chameleon, despite being an extreme solitary reptile species without permanent burrows, exhibits a social network.
 This supports previous observations of social networks in solitary reptiles with permanent burrows.
 The existence of encounters among individuals in extreme solitary species can lead to microorganism transmission, potentially affecting individual fitness.
 Further research is required to understand the stability and transmission of microorganisms among reptiles, but the study provides a theoretical foundation and highlights the importance of collecting field data.

-## Citation
+## References
-If you use this code or dataset in your research, please cite the following references:

-- Godfrey, S. S. Networks and the ecology of parasite transmission: A framework for wildlife parasitology.
+Godfrey, S. S. Networks and the ecology of parasite transmission: A framework for wildlife parasitology.
 Int.
 J. Parasitol.
 Parasites Wildl.
 2, 235–245 (2013).
-- Ibrahim, A. A. Some aspects of ecology of the common chameleon, Chamaeleo chamaeleon musae ( Squamata : Chameleonidae) in northern Sinai, Egypt.
+Ibrahim, A. A. Some aspects of ecology of the common chameleon, Chamaeleo chamaeleon musae ( Squamata : Chameleonidae) in northern Sinai, Egypt.
-- Shachal, R. and Bouskila, A., 2011.
+Shachal, R. and Bouskila, A., 2011.
 Unusual life history of Chamaeleo chamaeleon musae forms unique population dynamics (abstract), Isr.
 J. of Ecol.
 Evol.
 57:267.
-- Sih, A., Spiegel, O., Godfrey, S., Leu, S. & Bull, C. M. Special Issue: Social Networks Integrating social networks, animal personalities, movement ecology and parasites: a framework with examples from a lizard
+Sih, A., Spiegel, O., Godfrey, S., Leu, S. & Bull, C. M. Special Issue: Social Networks Integrating social networks, animal personalities, movement ecology and parasites: a framework with examples from a lizard